 The Tucson Unified School District strives to be one of the best school districts in the country.
 We can accomplish this mission by working as a team with you, faculty, staff, parents and the community.
 You, the students, are the most critical members of this team.
-Your success as a valued and critical member of the team can be measured when:
+Your success as a valued and critical member of the team is measured by the extent to which: